mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2025.md

 #### Results

-USCDI data elements have been entered on testing charts in live WebChart EHR systems.
+One set of USCDI data elements have been entered on testing charts in live WebChart EHR systems.
 All tested CCDA documents contained all USCDI data elements.

 Additionally, the CCDA documents viewed in participating WebChart EHR systems and all schematically valid reconciled CCDA documents were compared to the patients' charts.
 In all cases, all USCDI data available in the chart was displayed in the documents; however, not all USCDI data elements were available in these charts to be included in the CCDAs.